 From the first day of medical school osteopathic medicine focuses on considering the patient as more than a collection of organs, body parts or systems which may become diseased and injured.
 Osteopathic medical schools produce doctors who rely on holistic training and form a partnership with their patients so they can lead healthy lives.

-As of July 2015 the Accreditation Council for Graduate Medical Education (ACGME) will oversee both allopathic and osteopathic residencies in one unified system.
+It should be noted that at this time there is only one match through the Accreditation Council for Graduate Medical Education (ACGME) which oversee both allopathic and osteopathic residencies in one unified system.
 This means DOs will have the opportunity to train in allopathic residencies but allopaths cannot train in a osteopathic residency.

 Clearly, the Doctor of Osteopathic Medicine is getting the best of both worlds.

 One a side note, many osteopathic medical students will study for their Boards using USMLE material because it mirrors what they are required to know and they'll just pickup supplemental review materials for the OMM portion of their COMLEX Board exams.

 Today, nearly one in five medical school students are training to become osteopathic physicians.